Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 DEET, however, may damage plastics and synthetics.
 On the other hand, Picaridin doesn’t cause those problems.

-If you’re worried about using bug spray, read the CDC’s guidelines or check out the EWG’s research (4).
+If you’re worried about using insect/bug spray, read the CDC’s guidelines or check out the EWG’s research (4).

 They specifically talk about which insect repellents are safe during pregnancy.
 And that’s the information I used to create these reviews.